curran68/rockaria/README.md

 my love of music and live concerts.
 Also within this project i have also used HTML, CSS and Bootstrap.
 Typeface and other designs are from Font awesome and also Google Fonts.
+Making sure the site is responsive across different devices.
 As this is my first Django project throughout i faced challenges and also some demanding issues which needed thought and processes to remedy problems along the way.